yev-del/openai-mozilla-extension/README.md

 ## Installation
 1. Navigate to https://addons.mozilla.org/ru/firefox/addon/openai-chat-extension/
-2. Add extention to your browser
+2. Add extension to your browser
 3. Add your OpenAI API key in the extension settings

 ## Usage